Industries & Sectors

 - Accelerated industry growth rate with steady increases in production employers and expertise, resulting in facility investments totaling over $120 million in the past five years.

 - U.S. Army Fort Gregg-Adams’ Joint Culinary School trains soldiers to manage all aspects of food systems including: food planning, menus, nutrition, rations, regulations, procedures, safety and dining facility design.
 The school has gained notoriety among the Food Network fan base by holding the largest annual American culinary competition.

 - Virginia State University in the heart of the Gateway Region offers a Food Safety & Microbiology Program focused on improving food safety across the country by increasing knowledge about microbial ecology of food manufacturing, packaging, and distribution.
 The program delivers hands-on training in laboratories and their on-campus Randolph Farm.

 A central East Coast location combined with efficient transportation infrastructure, local freight hubs and a highly-tuned workforce has made the region a distribution powerhouse.
 Recent locations and expansions for international distributors including Amazon and Aldi have brought national attention to the Gateway Region as a world-class logistics and warehouse location.

 - Interstates 85, 95 and 295, dual-rail service, two nearby international airports and close proximity to the Port of Virginia provides quick access to any destination, both nationally and globally.

-- U.S. military logistics training and operations cluster includes Army Logistics University at Fort Lee and the Defense Supply Center Richmond, concentrating much of the Army’s logistics and contracting personnel and expertise in the area.
+- U.S. military logistics training and operations cluster includes Army Logistics University at Fort Gregg-Adams and the Defense Supply Center Richmond, concentrating much of the Army’s logistics and contracting personnel and expertise in the area.

 - Virginia State University offers a degree in Logistics and Industrial Technology which prepares workforce skillsets in supply chain, distribution and transportation fields, with approximately 50 enrolled annually.